silviucaprar/My_Job_Hunter/README.md

  - npm install

 **Before running the test**
- - Create and .env file and store your EMAIL_USER = '', EMAIL_PASS = '' (create an app password from Google security settings to use instead of your personal email password), LINKEDIN_PASS = ''
+ - Create an .env file and store your EMAIL_USER = '',
+EMAIL_PASS = '' (create an app password from Google security settings to use instead of your personal email password otherwise sending email with applied jobs won't work), LINKEDIN_PASS = ''

 **Run the test:**
  - npm run mytest